Divides with cusps, shadows, and transvergent diagrams: Abstract

 \section{Abstract}

-A link in $S^{3}$ is called a symmetric link if there is an orientation preserving involution of $S^{3}$ with a non-empty fixed point set that preserves the link.
+A link $L$ in $S^3$ is called a symmetric link if it is preserved by a $\pi$ rotation around a closed geodesic in $S^3$.
 Any symmetric link can be depicted by a diagram with a symmetry axis lying on the plane of the diagram, called a transvergent diagram.
 Recently, Sugawara proved that any symmetric link can be represented by a divide with cusps, which is a generalization of A'Campo's divide that allows a finite number of cusps.
 In this paper, we introduce a generalization of A'Campo's divide in terms of Turaev's shadow, called a divide with gleams.
 By using divides with gleams, we provide an algorithm to obtain a divide with cusps that represents a symmetric link from its given transvergent diagram.
 Conversely, we also provide an algorithm to draw a transvergent diagram of the link of a given divide with cusps.
-Furthermore, we characterize freely $2$-periodic links through divides with gleams on a $2$-sphere.

 \begin{small} \textbf{2020 Mathematics Subject Classification}: 57K10; 57Q60, 57R05

 \textbf{Keywords}: divide, divide with cusps, link, transvergent diagram, shadow. \end{small}